algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 Therefore, the model should reflect the post-synthesis and place-and-route(P&R) design.

-However, to understand what happened in this system, every signal must be represented graphically with animations dictated by an SDF (standard delay file).
+However, to understand what happened in this system, every signals must be represented graphically with animations dictated by an SDF (standard delay file).
 These signals must be:
   * The propagation of a clock signal
   * The propagation of data